AccessibleOlli/olli-stop/README.md

 ## Running

-1. Ensure you are running [olli-stop-backend](https://github.com/AccessibleOlli/olli-stop-backend)
-2. Make sure your proxy setting is configured properly to point to olli-stop-backend.
+1. Make sure your proxy setting in `package.json` is configured properly to point to olli-stop-backend.
 It should look something like this:

 ```
 "proxy": {